 A. The Parties named above operate Balancing Authority Areas.

-B. The EIM Entity provides transmission service in accordance with an Open Access Transmission Tariff (“OATT”), including imbalance energy services.
+B. The EIM Entity provides transmission service in accordance with an open access transmission tariff (“OATT”), including balancing Energy services.

-C. The CAISO operates an Energy Imbalance Market pursuant to the CAISO Tariff (“EIM”).
+C. The CAISO operates the Real-Time Market pursuant to the CAISO Tariff.

-D. There [ ] are [ ] are not third party transmission service providers within the EIM Entity Balancing Authority Area that intend to enable EIM services on their transmission systems.
+D. There [are/are not] third party transmission service providers within the EIM Entity Balancing Authority Area that intend to enable EIM services on their transmission systems.

-E. The Parties are entering into this Agreement to enable EIM services within the EIM Entity Balancing Authority Area, including real-time transfers of Energy among the CAISO Balancing Authority Area and other Balancing Authority Areas that have enabled the EIM pursuant to an EIM Entity Agreement with the CAISO.
+E. The Parties are entering into this Agreement to enable the EIM Entity to participate in the CAISO’s Real-Time Market and to provide EIM services within the EIM Entity Balancing Authority Area, including Real-Time transfers of Energy among the CAISO Balancing Authority Area and other EIM Entity Balancing Authority Areas.

 NOW THEREFORE, in consideration of the mutual covenants set forth herein, THE PARTIES AGREE as follows: